 If you create a new Email Domain, then you will see the following screen:

-- Domain: This is the main domain that you would like to send from.
-For example: yourcompany.com.
+- Domain: This is the sending domain that you would like to send from.
+For example: yourcompany.com, where you want to send from any address @yourcompany.com

-- DKIM Sub Domain: This is sub domain that you would like to use when sending.
+- DKIM Subdomain: This is subdomain that you would like to use when sending.
 Please note that this is only the sub-part of the domain.
 For instance, if your full sub-domain was "email.yourcompany.com", then you would only enter "email" into this field.
+Your chosen subdomain needs to be unique to ClickDimensions and not reserved for other ESPs or purposes; be a valid subdomain with no leading or trailing punctuation symbols in the label; and be different from your Email, Web Content, and Social CNAMEs if you have any set up.

 Verifying Email Sending Domains